honeinc/hone-embed/Readme.md

 hone.init();

 hone.on( 'voted', function( e ) {
+    /*
-    // when the users votes, you could, for example:
+    when the users votes, you could, for example:
-    //   - refresh ads on the page
+        - refresh ads on the page
-    //   - look at the selected item in the event and update ads
+        - look at the selected item in the event and update ads
-    //   - track a metric of your own
+        - track a metric of your own
+    */
 } );
 ```

+More working examples can be found in [`examples directory`](https://github.com/honeinc/hone-embed/tree/master/examples).

 ## Available Events